sreenivasvaluelabs/dxp-selenium-csharp-driver/README.md

 ### Locator Strategy
 - **Placeholder Locators**: The CSS selectors in this test suite are placeholder examples
-- **Real Implementation**: You'll need to inspect the actual IHOP website and update the locators with real element selectors
+- **Real Implementation**: You'll need to inspect the actual  website and update the locators with real element selectors
 - **Dynamic Content**: Some elements may load dynamically, requiring wait strategies

 ### Updating Locators
 To update locators for real website elements:

-1. Open the IHOP website in Chrome
+1. Open the  website in Chrome
 2. Right-click on elements and "Inspect"
 3. Copy the appropriate CSS selectors or XPath
 4. Update the locator properties in the Page Object classes